 Applications of the course knowledge to the petroleum industry: Improved interpretation and mapping of extensional fault systems in 3D; Improved ability to develop permissible (consistent with data) and viable (realistic) geologic models.
 Improved ability to identify and predict characteristics such as potential traps and preferred fluid pathways.

 The arrival and departure airport for this field trip is in Mammoth, California.
-The field trip is offered every year in the last week of August and costs $3000/person.
+The field trip is offered every year in the last week of November and costs $6500/person.
 This cost is all-inclusive and includes 4 nights hotel stay, all meals, snacks and drinks, field vehicles, fuel, permits, guidebook, exercise materials, and tuition.